Pope Francis for first time acknowledges sexual abuse of nuns by priests

 “It’s a cultural problem," he said.
 "I dare say that humanity hasn’t matured.”

-The French order Francis was referring to is The Community of St. Jean, which admitted in 2013 that several nuns had been preyed up by the Rev. Marie-Dominique Philippe and other priests.
+The French order Francis was referring to is The Community of St. Jean, which admitted in 2013 that several nuns had been preyed upon by the Rev. Marie-Dominique Philippe and other priests.

 Long an open secret in the Catholic Church, the issue of sexual abuse of nuns was dragged into the open by the #MeToo movement and the reporting of the Associated Press and other news organizations that found cases of nuns being abused in Europe, Africa, South America and Asia.